erisdev/gosu-tmx/README.markdown

 difficult to switch tiles or tile sets on the fly, which is something I'd like to be able to do eventually.
 Any ideas?

+Validating the XML document to its DTD would be nice too, but I'll be buggered if I can get Nokogiri to actually load the DTD.
+There is inadequate or no documentation on this topic.
+Probably we'll just have mysterious failures on unsupported or erroneous TMX files, which is not ideal.

+Possible consideration for the future: move the dependency on Gosu into a separate, mixable, matchable module.
+Maybe add explicit Chingu support too.
+Handle tile set creation and drawing ops the same way we do object creation: define a callback hook and let the user take care of it.
+Awesome.

 Help is welcome, obviously.

 ## INSTALL